 Pros of going during the day: Better photos.
 Daylight means better photos as the guides are taking them on their simple phone cameras for most of the ride.
 This option may also be best for riders who are super nervous.

 Pros of going at night: The Tokyo city lights look most spectacular at night, honestly.
-The contrast between the neon lights of Shibuya signs and the Tokyo Tower look straight out of an anime.
+The contrast between the neon lights of Shibuya signs and the Tokyo Tower looks straight out of an anime.
 For photos of yourself during the race, the headlights on the cars actually play a huge role.
 When taking photos as a group on the road, the guides as everyone to over your headlights because the glare makes everyone virtually invisible in the photo otherwise.
-Regardless—in terms of experience— I’d say I was 100% satisfied with my night tour, and still got some great photos out of it too.
+Regardless—in terms of experience— I'd say I was 100% satisfied with my night tour, and still got some great photos out of it too.

 Side note: In terms of photos, it may seem ideal to sit in the front so you're always a main focus in the photos.
 But honestly, I think one thing no one expected doing this ride is the amount of dirt, road bits, engine grease, and bugs you encounter.
 Which makes sense because you're literally 6 inches off the ground riding directly behind the exhaust pipes of cars, but still.
 In the middle/back of the pack and still had some great photos, and I still found my face covered in dust and grease at the end of the ride.